My Pet Humans

 Thankfully, they’re talking and chirping so much that none of them have yelled out any alarms.
 Pulling my last foot out, I set my sights, I get my rear in gear, and I’m ready to pounce.
 I run, and take a flying leap, and just as I enter the middle of the yard, a flash of black and white fur zips past me, almost tossing me to the ground.

-Birds are flying, my bells are jingling, and someone is yelling!
-I don’t have time to see the dog who is attacking me, or if it’s attacking the birds, or what is going on!
+Birds are flying, my bells are jingling, and someone is yelling.
+I don’t have time to see the dog attacking me, or if it’s attacking birds, or what is going on.
 I turn and run back towards the house, jumping onto the safety of the picnic table on the back patio before I stop to look around.

 What the rat was that?